Eric Cline: Romanow government

 Cline was promoted to Minister of Finance in the Romanow government on June 27, 1997, replacing Janice MacKinnon.
 He introduced the Romanow government's fourth consecutive balanced budget in March 1998.
-Highlighted by an unexpected 2% provincial income tax cut, the budget also provided tax incentives for the film and energy sectors, while increasing spending on health, education and roads (Financial Post, 20 March 1998).
-In August, he released figures indicating that the provincial surplus target was $11 million more than expected (Globe and Mail, 28 August 1998).
+Highlighted by an unexpected 2% provincial income tax cut, the budget also provided tax incentives for the film and energy sectors, while increasing spending on health, education and roads.
+In August, he released figures indicating that the provincial surplus target was $11 million more than expected.

-Cline wrote an editorial piece in the Financial Post newspaper in mid-1998, arguing that the Romanow government had prevented Saskatchewan from falling into bankruptcy through its policy decisions since 1991 (4 August 1998).
+Cline wrote an editorial piece in the Financial Post newspaper in mid-1998, arguing that the Romanow government had prevented Saskatchewan from falling into bankruptcy through its policy decisions since 1991.
 The editorial was a response to a previous Post article which questioned the Romanow government's financial record.

 Just before the 1999 budget was unveiled, Cline announced that the Saskatchewan government would contribute $140 million to a farm-aid package.
-This payment reduced the estimated budget surplus to $8 million from $105 million (Times-Colonist, 2 March 1999).
-The final totals indicated a surplus of $28 million (Saskatoon Star-Phoenix, 29 October 1999).
+This payment reduced the estimated budget surplus to $8 million from $105 million.
+The final totals indicated a surplus of $28 million.

-Cline's 1999 budget reduced the provincial sales tax by 1%, and put $195 million of new spending into health care (Winnipeg Free Press, 27 March 1999).
-Two months later, he announced that the province would conduct a review of its tax system (Globe and Mail, 7 May 1999).
+Cline's 1999 budget reduced the provincial sales tax by 1%, and put $195 million of new spending into health care.
+Two months later, he announced that the province would conduct a review of its tax system.
 This announcement led to the creation of the Personal Income Tax Review Committee, which held several public meetings throughout the summer of 1999, and recommended a new personal income tax system for Saskatchewan, which Cline introduced in the 2000 Saskatchewan budget.